How Affinidi Login Works

 Affinidi Login Service->>User: Show extension loading screen

-After receiving the VP Token response, the Affinidi Login Service calls the Affinidi Verifier service to validate the validity and authenticity of the VP Token.
+After receiving the VP token response, the Affinidi Login service calls the Affinidi Verifier service to validate its validity and authenticity.

-Once the verification is complete, Affinidi Login Service extracts the information from the VP based on idTokenMapping and returns the user’s claim to the website as an idToken.
+Once the verification is complete, the Affinidi Login service extracts the data from the VP token and maps it based on idTokenMapping, which returns the user’s identity claim to the website in an id_token format compatible with the OIDC.

 sequenceDiagram